10 Key Advantages of an MDR Solution

 The top MDR solution providers use a customizable rules engine to define security policies for each customer.
 This engine allows the provider’s security engineers to apply exact security and operational policies, and then update them to align with changing business needs, new and evolving threats, and any applicable rules and regulations.

 Using a set of customized security rules, an MDR team can selectively filter out noisy events that represent no real security risk, allowing them to stay focused on detecting both known and unknown threats.
+While other SOC-focused tools, notably SIEM solutions, have the ability to customize alerts, MDR solutions utilize their security teams to fine-tune and adjust the alerting and security rules as needed, saving the organization time and resources.
 Alert fatigue is costly, and by utilizing new methods like machine learning, MDR solutions are eliminating false positives and setting organizations up for security success.

-Cloud-based technology applications are now mainstream and essential for business productivity, with 99% of organizations now utilizing at least one form of the public or private cloud.
-So, modern IT environments need MDR solution with integrated cloud monitoring, to ensure there are no security blind spots.
+Cloud-based technology applications are now mainstream and essential for business productivity, with 99% of organization s utilizing at least one form of the public or private cloud.
+So, modern IT environments need MDR solution with integrated cloud monitoring to ensure there are no security blind spots.

 6. Compliance Reporting